dkackman/DlMirrorSync/README.md

 - The `singlefile` versions require [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 - The `standalone` versions have .net embedded so don't need it installed separately.
-- The MSI installs the windows service that will synchronize the singletons once per day. (this installs as autostart so will run immediately)
+- The MSI installs the windows service that will synchronize the singletons once per day. (this installs as autostart and will run immediately)

 ## Build